 Dark Colored Transmission Fluid

 It's vital to change transmission fluid at recommended intervals.
 Petroleum-based transmission fluid is dyed red and turns dark brown from heat and wear.
-In time, particles from clutch friction material begin to circulate in the fluid.
-Transmission fluid contains dispersants that keep these particles suspended in the fluid, enabling the filter to remove them from the flow.
+In time, particles from clutch friction material will circulate in the fluid.
+Transmission fluid contains dispersants that keep these particles suspended, enabling the filter to remove them from the flow.
 Detergents keep components clean, and lubricants protect o-rings and seals.

 Transmission fluid is susceptible to heat; increasing its temperature by 20° F can reduce its lifespan by 50%.
 Observe most late-model vehicles' fluid temperature by looking at the (TFT) transmission temperature sensor's output with a scan tool.
 They range from 175° F to 200° F.